PattyFlowers/PattyFlowers.github.io/docs/_drafts/2022-08-03-pros-and-cons-of-being-a-vet.markdown

     • You have a broad range of jobs you can do with your degree: Small animals, equine, farm animals, pathology, charity work, wildlife, zoo, public sector veterinarian, research, teaching…

     • Being a vet is all about passion for animals, if you are considering getting into this profession for the money or the social recognition, do yourself a favour, DO NOT.
 What will keep you going is knowing that you are making a difference for animals and their owners, that you are there to help them feel better and prevent them from getting ill.
+You have the power to improve lives and that is a wonderful thing.

     • Salary for experienced vets is above average, with a starting salary at around the UK average